Ste1nb0cK/Ste1nb0cK/README.md

 --->

 ## About Me
 I'm a physicist and also a Linux/FOSS enthusiast.
-My main scientific interest is /Quantum Information Theory/, both its applications to Quantum Technologies (such as high precision sensing) and mathematical/theoretical aspects.
+My main scientific interest is Quantum Information Theory, both its applications to Quantum Technologies (such as high precision sensing) and mathematical/theoretical aspects.

 ## Projects